ShobaS/Daily-Log/log.md

 Day 84:
 Continued with the canvas tutorial.
 Its really cool to work with.
 Learnt to draw lines, circle in canvas.

+Day 85:
+Learnt to animate in canvas.
+It is really cool.
+Followed up with the tutorial and playing around with these things :)